artus9033/chartjs-plugin-dragdata/pages/README.md

 - `isTestReady`: This is a `boolean` flag that indicates whether the test setup is complete and the test is ready to be run.
 If `isTestReady` is `true`, the test can be run.
 If it is undefined or false, the test setup is not yet complete.

-- `setupTest`: This is a function that is used to set up the test environment.
-It takes an object of type `TestChartSetupOptions` as an argument, which can include the following properties:
+- `setupChart`: This is a function that is used to set up the test environment or demo.
+It takes an object of type `TestChartSetupOptions` as an argument, which can include the following properties in test environment builds:

 - `isTest`: A `boolean` that indicates whether the current environment is a test environment.